Option Fields

 If you change the Input Type to Radio Buttons, this will prompt users to make a binary decision of either yes/no, on/off, or true/false by selecting a radio button.

-If you change the Input Type to Drop-Down, this will prompt users to make a binary decision of either yes/no, on/off, or true/false by selecting from a drop-down list.
+If you change the Input Type to Drop-Down, this will prompt users to make a binary decision of either yes/no, on/off, or true/false by selecting from a drop-down list. - Label- this is where you can define the text you wish to display to prompt users to make their binary decision selections.

 If you are using the default checkbox input type, this is where you can enter the text you wish to display to prompt users to check/uncheck the decision box.
 For instance, if you are prompting users to "Opt In To Receive Text Messages" with a checkbox input type, this is where you can enter the text "Opt In To Receive Text Messages" to display this text as the checkbox label.